shad0wghost/ssh-authlog-backdoor/README.md

 ### TODO
-1. Make client to run on attacker box that can handel responces sent out by backdoor.
+1. Make client to run on attacker box that can handle responces that will be sent out by backdoor.
 (Semi-interactive shel)
 2. Use better encoding/encryption on commands to aid in anti-forensics